Is This The World’s Oldest Known Watch? A Peter Henlein Mystery From 1505

 It should be noted that there are still many who find the results inconclusive and continue to debate as to the creator of the Pomander Watch (Bisamapfeluhr).

-*This article was edited on the 23 December 2014 to better reflect the ongoing discussion and we will post an update with new information in the near future.
+*This article was edited on December 23, 2014 to better reflect the ongoing discussion.

 Case: copper, gold-plated on the outside, silver-plated on the inside, 45 mm in diameter, 38.5 grams in weight, three feet on the bottom